kdeldycke/awesome-iam/readme.md

 - [SIM swap horror story](https://www.zdnet.com/article/sim-swap-horror-story-ive-lost-decades-of-data-and-google-wont-lift-a-finger/)

 - [AWS is on its way to deprecate SMS-based 2FA](https://aws.amazon.com/iam/details/mfa/) - “We encourage you to use MFA through a U2F security key, hardware device, or virtual (software-based) MFA device.
 You can continue using this feature until January 31, 2019.”

+## Password-less auth

+- [An argument for passwordless](https://web.archive.org/web/20190515230752/https://biarity.gitlab.io/2018/02/23/passwordless/) - Passwords are not the be-all and end-all of user authentication.
+This article tries to tell you why.

+- [Magic Links – Are they Actually Outdated?](https://zitadel.com/blog/magic-links) - What are magic links, their origin, pros and cons.

+### WebAuthn

+Part of the [FIDO2 project](https://en.wikipedia.org/wiki/FIDO_Alliance#FIDO2), and also known under the user-friendly name of *passkeys*.

+- [WebAuthn guide](https://webauthn.guide) - Introduce WebAuthn as a standard supported by all major browsers, and allowing “servers to register and authenticate users using public key cryptography instead of a password”.

+- [Clearing up some misconceptions about Passkeys](https://www.stavros.io/posts/clearing-up-some-passkeys-misconceptions/) -  Or why passkeys are not worse than passwords.

+### Security key

+- [Webauthn and security keys](https://www.imperialviolet.org/2018/03/27/webauthn.html) - Describe how authentication works with security keys, details the protocols, and how they articulates with WebAuthn.
+Key takeaway: “There is no way to create a U2F key with webauthn however. (…) So complete the transition to webauthn of your login process first, then transition registration.”

+- [Getting started with security keys](https://paulstamatiou.com/getting-started-with-security-keys/) - A practical guide to stay safe online and prevent phishing with FIDO2, WebAuthn and security keys.

+- [Solo](https://github.com/solokeys/solo) - Open security key supporting FIDO2 & U2F over USB + NFC.

+- [OpenSK](https://github.com/google/OpenSK) - Open-source implementation for security keys written in Rust that supports both FIDO U2F and FIDO2 standards.

+- [YubiKey Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey as a SmartCard for storing GPG encryption, signing and authentication keys, which can also be used for SSH.
+Many of the principles in this document are applicable to other smart card devices.

+- [YubiKey at Datadog](https://github.com/DataDog/yubikey) - Guide to setup Yubikey, U2F, GPG, git, SSH, Keybase, VMware Fusion and Docker Content Trust.

 ### Public-Key Infrastructure (PKI)